Clicks can be Cheating: Counterfactual Recommendation for Mitigating Clickbait Issue: Experiments

-\paragraph{Datasets.} We evaluate top-$K$ recommendation performance on two public datasets: Tiktok \cite{wei2019mmgcn} and Adressa \cite{Gulla2017the}, which cover micro-video and news recommendations, respectively.
-As described in Section~\ref{sec:task}, clicks are utilized for recommender training, while only clicks with positive post-click feedback such as thumbs-up, favorite, and finishing are used for testing.
-We follow prior work~\cite{wei2019mmgcn} to split the dataset and extract user and item features (see details in SI appendix Section C).
-Taking the Tiktok dataset as an example, we explore the inconsistency between user clicks and user satisfaction.
-Among the clicks on an item with post-click feedback, we count the number of positive feedback (\ie like) and calculate the ratio of likes to clicks.
-Fig. \ref{fig:data_explore} outlines the distribution of the like/click ratio where items are ranked and divided into 101 groups according to the ratio value.
-As can be seen, over 60\% of items have like/click ratio smaller than 0.5 showing the widely existence of ``rickrolled'' clicks.
-Moreover, recommending such items may lead to more clicks which fail to satisfy users or hurt user experience.
+Figure \ref{fig:data_explore} outlines the distribution of the like/click ratio where items are ranked and divided into 101 groups according to the ratio value.
+As can be seen, over 60\% of items have like/click ratio smaller than 0.5, indicating the wide existence of clicks that end with dislikes.
+Moreover, recommending such items may lead to more clicks which fail to satisfy users and hurt user experience.

+For each user, we randomly choose 10\% clicks that end with likes to constitute a test set\footnote{If fewer than 10\% clicks of a user end with likes, all such clicks are put into the test set.
+Besides, we ignore the potential noise in the test set, \eg fake favorite.}, and treat the remaining as the training set.
+Besides, 10\% of clicks are randomly selected from the training set as the validation set.
+We utilize the validation set to tune hyper-parameters and choose the best model for the testing phase.
+For each click, we randomly choose an item the user has never interacted with as the negative sample for training.

-\paragraph{Evaluation Metrics.} We follow the all-ranking evaluation protocol that ranks over all the items except the clicked ones in training for each user, and report recommendation performance through: Precision@K (P@K), Recall@K (R@K) and NDCG@K (N@K) with $K=\{10, 20\}$ where higher values indicate better performance \cite{wei2019mmgcn}.
+\textbf{Evaluation Metrics.} We follow the all-ranking evaluation protocol that ranks over all the items for each user except the clicked ones used in training~\cite{wang2021denoising, LightGCN2020he}, and report the recommendation performance through: Precision@K (P@K), Recall@K (R@K) and NDCG@K (N@K) with $K=\{10, 20\}$ where higher values indicate better performance \cite{wei2019mmgcn}.